NoxNode/OldProjects/README.md

 # OldProjects
-A repository to hold the binaries, resources, and source code of my old projects
+A repository to hold the binaries, resources, and source code of my old projects.